 Truck bed extenders range from conventional flip-out extenders to extenders that mount on your truck hitch to overhead truck racks that expand your cargo space above your truck bed.
 The most common extender is a cage-like device that fits onto the tailgate, allowing you to make use of that horizontal space.
 This type of extender is very convenient because it can be flipped out when needed, then flipped back into your truck bed when not in use.
 When flipped in, it can even be used to hold cargo in place instead of rattling around in the back of your truck.

-Assembly and installation of this flip-up design are easy.
+This Lund-In-Motion model is the best truck bed extender overall because the assembly and installation of this flip-up design are easy.
 It adds up to two feet of storage, folds out of the way when not needed, and is easily removed.
 It’s finished in a rust-resistant black powdercoat.